-In the "Cohiba development branch" of RMS 2011 a new export of the complete structural model was introduced.
+The Havana export of the RMS structural model was introduced in RMS 2011.
 This export is available by choosing the Extract fault data to files... job for the desired horizon model.

 The whole structural model is exported to a single folder.
-The definition of the structural model is given in the fault_model.rms file.
-All fault line points are exported in a single file named fault_lines.rms, while the fault surfaces for each fault is given in files names <fault-name>grid.rms and the horizons are exported in files with the same name as the horizon.
+The definition of the structural model is given in the fault\model.rms file.
+All fault line points are exported in a single file named fault\lines.rms, while the fault surfaces for each fault is given in files names <fault-name>\grid.rms and the horizons are exported in files with the same name as the horizon.